SGMatch: Semantic-Guided Non-Rigid Shape Matching with Flow Regularization: Introduction

 Since correct mappings should align meaningful parts across different shapes, correspondence is inherently semantic.
 Recent studies~\cite{dutt2024diffusion, abdelreheem2023zero, morreale2024neural, xie2025echomatch} suggest that semantic cues from foundation models can be lifted onto 3D surfaces to produce robust zero-shot descriptors.
 However, integrating these signals into functional map pipelines is non-trivial; naive use of global semantic information tends to override local geometric structure, potentially disrupting rather than stabilizing the recovery of pointwise correspondences.
 We instead treat semantic cues as structure-aware anchors and constrain them to respect the manifold locality.
 This allows global semantics to disambiguate symmetries while preserving geometric continuity.
 Despite these semantic enhancements, the spatial inconsistency inherent in spectral truncation calls for a complementary treatment: we introduce continuous feature transport across manifolds as a regularization process to encourage smoothness in the recovered correspondences.

-To this end, we propose SGMatch, a learning framework for semantic-guided non-rigid shape matching that mitigates ambiguity and spatial inconsistency.
-Specifically, we design a Semantic-Guided Local Cross-Attention (SGLCA) module, which employs a gating mechanism to adaptively modulate geometric features with semantic context and restricts attention to local mesh neighborhoods to avoid spurious global interactions.
-Furthermore, we introduce a regularization objective based on Conditional Flow Matching (CFM)~\cite{lipman2022flow, lipman2024flow}, which supervises a time-varying velocity field to penalize local irregularities and promote spatial smoothness of the recovered correspondences.
-Extensive experiments on diverse benchmarks demonstrate that SGMatch achieves consistent gains over state-of-the-art approaches under non-isometric deformations and topological noise, with competitive performance in near-isometric settings.
+To this end, we propose SGMatch, a unified functional map framework that addresses the two sources of failure above.
+For descriptor ambiguity, the proposed Semantic-Guided Local Cross-Attention (SGLCA) module uses lifted semantic features to modulate geometric descriptors and restricts semantic interaction to mesh neighborhoods, thereby preserving local structure while improving part-level discrimination.
+For local inconsistency in dense recovery, we adapt conditional flow matching (CFM)~\cite{lipman2022flow, lipman2024flow} to regularize feature transport between shapes, encouraging recovered correspondences to follow coherent trajectories in feature space.
+As shown in \cref{fig:teaser}, SGMatch improves semantic consistency in ambiguous regions and spatial coherence under challenging deformations.
+Extensive experiments on diverse benchmarks demonstrate consistent gains over state-of-the-art approaches under non-isometric deformations and topological noise, while maintaining competitive performance in near-isometric cases.

-Our contributions are summarized as follows: \begin{itemize} \item We propose SGMatch, a novel unsupervised framework for non-rigid shape matching that jointly mitigates ambiguity and spatial inconsistency. \item We design a Semantic-Guided Local Cross-Attention module that integrates semantic context into geometric features while preserving local structural continuity. \item We introduce a conditional flow matching regularization objective to encourage spatial smoothness of the recovered correspondences. \item SGMatch achieves consistent improvements over state-of-the-art methods, particularly under non-isometric deformations and topological noise. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose a semantic-guided functional map framework that couples 3D-lifted semantic cues with trajectory-level feature transport regularization. \item We design the Semantic-Guided Local Cross-Attention module to inject semantic context into geometric descriptors via channel-wise modulation and mesh-local attention, reducing ambiguity while preserving local structure. \item We adapt conditional flow matching as an amortized feature-transport regularizer that promotes spatially coherent point-wise recovery. \item SGMatch achieves consistent improvements over state-of-the-art methods, particularly under non-isometric deformations and topological noise. \end{itemize}